Welcome to Perfecting Pilates. A brief introduction of what i offer:-

-Pilates Classes for all abilities and all levels, including Pilates Sport.
+Pilates Classes for all abilities and all levels, including Pilates Sports.

-Individual sessions at my private studio, which include, Pain management, Pilates, Fitness, Sports and conditioning, Nutrition and Pre and Post Natal or a tailored session towards your needs.
+Individual sessions at my private studio, which include, Pain management, Pilates, Fitness, Sports and Conditioning, Nutrition, and Pre and Post Natal or a tailored session towards your needs, using the Holistic approach.

 Pilates class in York